 The levels of maturity are shown in the matrix below:

 Organizations should strive to improve their risk maturity over time, understanding, however, that to truly embed an effective risk management framework into an organization will take some time.

 While measuring compliance and the maturity of the risk management program are critical, what is not being captured by the majority of organizations is the contribution risk management is making to the achievement of the organization’s objectives.

 The irony is that metrics that are currently being measured by organizations to indicate performance can provide an insight into the contribution risk management is making.

 If an organization continues to improve its risk maturity over time, then it follows that the performance against these metrics will also improve.
 Whilst it is by no means a linear relationship, improved risk maturity will result in improved performance.

 The following series of diagrams give an indicator of what this may look like in successive maturity assessments (noting the improvement in the KPIs):

 What these diagrams demonstrate in practical terms is that every time the organization benchmarks its risk maturity, it also needs to benchmark its performance measures.

 It needs to be recognized, however, that this is not an exact science, and as such a direct relationship cannot be proven, but it does provide an excellent indication of a correlation between improved risk management and improved performance.

-When it comes to measuring the outcomes of risk management, this is the best you can hope for.
+When it comes to measuring the outcomes of risk management there is no exact science; a correlation is the best you can achieve.